raaxis/nds4ios/README.md

 4. Open "nds4ios.xcodeproj", connect your device, select it on Xcode and click the "Run" button (or Command + R).
 Don't build it for the iOS Simulator.
 IMPORTANT: Make sure you change your running scheme to Release first.
 Otherwise you will get errors on compile!

-* A note on Dropbox integration if you're building it yourself: Due to Dropbox's request, we cannot provide the App Key and App Secret in the source code.
-You must either set one up youself or obtain it from us.
-Official releases from us will use the official key.
-We will try to make this easier to handle in the future.

 #### Option 2a
 1. Alternatively, run
     <code>xcodebuild -configuration Release</code>